LdDl/micro_traffic_sim_grpc/README.md

 ## Prerequisites for building from source

-- Rust 1.9.0 which is tested with 2024 edition
+- Rust 1.91.0 which is tested with 2024 edition in my case
 - `protoc` available on PATH
 - Optional: `docker` for container builds